g0rdan/gordin.dev/_posts/2017-8-18-My-favorite-vs4mac-plugins.md

 As you know, Visual Studio for Mac is a mobile-first, cloud-first IDE from Microsoft (Xamarin).
 This IDE supports develop for iOS, Android, Mac, Web, Games, etc. It also has debugger and rich tooling.
 Also, as a big IDE, it has "Add-Ins" plugin system.

 Like others big IDEs vs4mac can be improved by installing plugins.
-I've worked with vs4mac (Xamarin Studio) more than 3 years and collected a bunch of plugins that help me.
+I work with vs4mac (Xamarin Studio) more than 3 years and collected a bunch of plugins that help me.
 Let's take a look to following list below.

 ## [MFactor](https://www.mfractor.com)